 - Alien Swirling Saucers — This quick-paced spinning ride is perfect for the toddler and preschool age group!
 And less intense on the spinning than the Tea Cups.
 Height requirement: 32 inches (81 cm).

 - Mickey & Minnie’s Runaway Railway — A trackless dark ride the whole family will love!
-It’s a bit fast-moving for babies, but should delight your preschooler.
+It’s a bit fast-moving for really little babies, but should delight your preschooler (and honestly older babies should be fine too).

 - Slinky Dog Dash — If you have a brave preschooler, this kid-friendly roller coaster is perfect!
 Height requirement: 38 inches (97 cm).